Skip to content

 purpose:

-• The purpose field is a text-based description of the intended use of the data, see multi language support chapter for more information.
+• The purpose field is a text-based description of the intended use of the data, see multi language support chapter for more information about the structure.

 status: